Zendesk

 • Zendesk action

-Here is the JSON data that should be placed for the action (Please remember to set the correct ids):
+Here is the JSON data that should be placed for the action:

 {